 All Phi Theta Kappa chapter advisors are members of the Association of Chapter Advisors, or ACA, an organization that meets annually at each Phi Theta Kappa Annual Convention.

 The ACA board includes four ACA Officers, one from each of Phi Theta Kappa’s four divisions.
 This structure provides opportunity for advisors from each division to serve Phi Theta Kappa at the international level.

-Advisors attending the Annual Convention elect ACA Officers to serve as liaisons between their fellow advisors and the Headquarters staff.
+Advisors elect ACA Officers to serve as liaisons between their fellow advisors and the Headquarters staff.

 The Role of the ACA Officers

 Each ACA officer serves a four-year term beginning with Secretary then advancing to Vice Chair, Chair and Immediate Past Chair.
-The officers …
+These officers